Colossians

 Colossians 1:15 & 16

-He is the image of the invisible God, the first born over all creation.
-For by him all things were created: things in heaven and on earth, visible and invisible, whether thrones or powers or authorities; all things were created by him and for him.
+He is the visible image of the invisible God.
+He is supreme over all creation, because in connection with him were created all things - in heaven and on earth, visible and invisible, whether thrones, lordships, rulers or authorities - they have all been created through him and for him.

 Jesus Christ reigns supreme as the very Son of God.
 He was there at the creation of all things and is the very representation of God.
 He has all of the authority of the Creator.
 Paul is reminding the people that it is all about Jesus and the work that He does and not some super knowledge as the gnostics were saying.